 While I apologize for the lengthy introduction, understanding the above concepts is critically important to any MT project.
 Not understanding and applying them is likely to result in a lot of overhead trying to apply MT but ultimately unsatisfactory results.

-While data taxonomies can quickly become complex, a simple initial taxonomy, however, could use Omniscient Technologies industry domains (e.g. IT, Travel, Banking and Finance, etc), plus tags for domain (e.g. marketing, engineering, …), tags for language (pair) and tags for data type (e.g. TM, LM, ….) as well as tagging by customer.
+While data taxonomies can quickly become complex, a simple initial taxonomy, however, could use Omniscient Technologies industry domains (e.g. IT, Travel, Banking, and Finance, etc), plus tags for domain (e.g. marketing, engineering, …), tags for language (pair) and tags for data type (e.g. TM, LM, ….) as well as tagging by customer.
 A simple data taxonomy such as this will will ease the engine assembly significantly and provide ROI very quickly.
-It allows the MT expert to quickly identify relevant (and sufficient) data at the start of a project, determine the ideal “layering” strategy and quickly produce a SMT engine.
-This approach in combination with processes that ensure that post-edited content is fed back into the system create a “feedback” loop that leads to continuous improvement and significantly improves the time for achieving significant ROI.
+It allows the MT expert to quickly identify relevant (and sufficient) data at the start of a project, determine the ideal “layering” strategy, and quickly produce an SMT engine.
+This approach in combination with processes that ensure that post-edited content is fed back into the system creates a “feedback” loop that leads to continuous improvement and significantly improves the time for achieving significant ROI.
 Language Studio supports automated improvement (auto-train) both for professional (high-end and complex) engines as well as basic engines allowing LSP’s to update their engines within a matter of hours.

 Finally, a solid engine strategy further assists shortening the time before achieving an ROI.
 The exact strategy and MT project selection will differ by LSP but LSP’s that do much (recurring) work in specific industry verticals and language pairs should consider building their own “general” engines for these industry-domain-language combinations.
 Doing so will enable rush projects to use an “off the shelf” custom engine and larger projects can build upon a solid “foundation” to build custom engines for specific projects.

-Omniscien Technologies’ Language Studio provides significant capabilities but LSP’s will only be able to maximise benefits if they take a strategic approach to MT (see also the MT Maturity Model published by Omniscien Technologies) and turn their data into an asset for building good quality right MT engines.
-There is admittedly quite a bit of effort to change processes, appoint leaders for MT and implement a data taxonomy and engine strategy, however, all the LSP’s that have implemented these changes have seen significant increases in ROI and localisation staff embracing MT.
+Omniscien Technologies’ Language Studio provides significant capabilities but LSP’s will only be able to maximize benefits if they take a strategic approach to MT (see also the MT Maturity Model published by Omniscien Technologies) and turn their data into an asset for building good quality right MT engines.
+There is admittedly quite a bit of effort to change processes, appoint leaders for MT and implement a data taxonomy and engine strategy, however, all the LSP’s that have implemented these changes have seen significant increases in ROI and localization staff embracing MT.